nritutor/my/README.md

 - **Convenient and Flexible**: Whether it’s during school nights or weekends, we’re available whenever you need us.
 - **Personalized Support**: Every child learns differently.
 Our tutors provide tailored guidance based on your child's individual needs and learning style.

----

-#### The Perfect Homework Partner
-We know how important your child’s education is, but we also know you have other responsibilities.
-Whether you’re managing a household, a career, or simply need a moment to breathe, **Homework Buddy** ensures your child stays on track academically—while you get time to take care of what matters most.

-Need to plan a weekend getaway?
-Have an important deadline to meet?
-Or maybe you just want some quiet time?

 Whatever your plans, leave the homework to us, and enjoy your day with peace of mind knowing your child is in good hands.

 ---